randomstring/FRC-Programming-Curriculum/Lessons/01-Lesson.md

 The next step has to be done from the command line.
 The easiest way is to access the built in terminal in VS Code.

-In the VS Code terminal (from the top menu select View > Terminal or press Ctrl+` ) then run the following two commands:

- git remote add origin https://github.com/YOUR_USERNAME/MyFirstRobot.git git push -u origin master

 You have now pushed your code to GitHub!
 You can now go to your github.com page and navigate to your new online repo.